leenath001/RSI-strategy/README.md

 # RSI-strategy
 Functions for employing RSI trading strategy.
-MUST INCLUDE INDICATORS SCRIPT TO FILE FOR TRADINGFUNC TO WORK
+MUST INCLUDE INDICATORS & DATAFUNCS SCRIPT TO FILE FOR TRADINGFUNC TO WORK

 Goal : Strategy aims to use RSI indicator to identify levels where asset is overbought/oversold.
 *  To run tradingfuncs, create an interactive brokers account and download IB Gateway (API must be simultaneously running alongside the function inside a terminal).